skittleson/jarvis/readme.md

 # Jarvis

 Just a JARVIS bot.
-This a toy project.
+This is a toy project.

 ## Virtual env